 Most of the landed gentry are as poor as church mice!
 Yes, they still live on large estates.
 But look closely, and you can see the cracks in the roof.

 Using your local paper and Google, make a list of who owns land around you and who’s best to contact.
 A lot of these large estates will have a property manager who will be the best point of contact.

 If you’re unsure, who best to contact, go right to the top.
 Write a short to the point handwritten letter and post it.

 You can also try your local utility companies as well as the council, who will be able to supply you with a list of available property.

-Finding your self-build plot is a numbers game.
+Finding your dream self build plot is a numbers game.
 The more avenues you look down, the more likely you are to be successful.

-While we’ve explored 17 ways to find a self-build plot, it’s best to focus your attention on 2 o 3 primary methods.
+While we’ve explored 17 ways to find a suitable parcel of land, it’s best to focus your attention on 2 o 3 primary methods.
 When you’ve exhausted these, then try another 3.

-As it’s a number’s game, it’s easy to lose motivation and focus.
+As is it a number’s game, it’s easy to lose motivation and focus.
 However, keep on going.
-Even if you only have an hour a day, focus on finding a suitable self-build plot and don’t take no for an answer!
+Even if you only have an hour a day, focus on finding a suitable plot and don’t take no for an answer!